 We may also collect some data from external sources.
 For example:

-ACCA's main information systems are located within the European Economic Area (EEA) and accessed by ACCA's customer services teams, which may be located in regional hub centres.
+ACCA's main information systems are located within the United Kingdom (UK) and the European Economic Area (EEA) and accessed by ACCA's customer services teams, which may be located in regional hub centres.

-We process information within the EEA, but may also transfer data outside of EEA to our suppliers as part of our operations and service delivery.
+We process information within the UK & EEA, but may also transfer data outside of UK & EEA to our suppliers as part of our operations and service delivery.
 Other teams within ACCA may need to access, use and store your data in certain circumstances for the purposes listed above, e.g. to communicate with you in relation to training or examinations or to investigate incidents or complaints.

 If you are an overseas member or student, your information may be accessed by ACCA's national office in your country and records may be maintained locally (subject to local legislation).

-Some of our partners or service providers, or technology vendors may pass information outside of the EEA into jurisdictions where privacy laws, obligations and rights may vary.
-For such transfers, we will always ensure that appropriate assurance checks and measures are put in place to protect your privacy and we will also point this out to you in specific privacy notices for that product or service, if applicable.
+Some of our partners or service providers, or technology vendors may pass information outside of the UK & EEA into jurisdictions where privacy laws, obligations and rights may vary.
+For such transfers, we will always ensure that appropriate safeguards and measures are put in place to protect your privacy and we will also point this out to you in specific privacy notices for that product or service, if applicable.

 Please note that it is your responsibility to inform us of any change to your contact details during your studentship or membership with ACCA and to keep us informed of which courses you have attended to satisfy ongoing CPD requirements.
 We endeavour to provide self-service where possible, so you can review and update your own information at your leisure via myACCA portal.